Classical Foundations: The Weight of Tradition

 A New Cultural Ecosystem

-As minimalist language became more flexible and varied, the environment around it also changed.
+As minimalist language became more flexible and varied, the surrounding ecosystem also changed.
 Classical music was no longer just for orchestras, conservatories, or academic festivals.
 It moved through different types of media, independent record labels, online streaming platforms, and small venues that mixed different types of music.
-The concert hall was still important, but it wasn’t the only important place anymore.
+The concert hall was still important, but it was not the only important place anymore.

-This change made things bigger and people had higher expectations.
+This shift expanded both opportunities and expectations.
 Composers did not need to compete with the grand symphonies of the nineteenth century.
 They could write for smaller groups, for electronics, or for a mix of acoustic instruments and studio effects.
 People encountered contemporary composition in cinemas, on headphones, and through curated playlists rather than subscription series.

 The ecosystem became more permeable.
 Minimalist ideas influenced pop production and ambient music.
 Electronic textures were used in chamber works.
 Many projects now use collaboration instead of a strict hierarchy.
 The difference between high art and applied music became less clear.